Healthy Homes Assessment Pipitea

 Rental Property Home Assessments Pipitea

-Property rental areas that are affected through Health Homes Standard.
-Healthy Homes Standards in Pipitea include each:
+Areas of rental properties that are impacted by Health Homes Standard.
+Healthy Homes Standard in Pipitea include each:

 • Kitchens